Corporate GovernanceCorporate Governance Guidelines

 Article 27

-(1)If Directors or Audit and Supervisory Board Members newly assume office, the Company will implement or arrange training relating to their duties and responsibilities as officers, and will provide opportunities to obtain explanations regarding the Company’s management plan, business overview and internal rules and other regulations.
-(2)After those persons assume office as Directors or Audit and Supervisory Board Members, the Company will continue to implement training relating to laws and regulations, management, compliance, etc., and also arrange for external organizations to provide trainings.
-In addition, the Company will explain its businesses as necessary and offer opportunities such as office inspections so that those persons can deepen their understanding regarding the Company’s businesses.
-(3)The Company will implement or arrange training relating to the duties and responsibilities as officers for Executive Officers who are to be candidates for Directors.
+(1)If Directors or Audit and Supervisory Board Members newly assume office, the Company shall implement or arrange training relating to their duties and responsibilities as officers, and shall provide opportunities to obtain explanations regarding the Company’s management plan, business overview and internal rules and other regulations.
+(2)After those persons assume office as Directors or Audit and Supervisory Board Members, the Company shall continue to implement training relating to laws and regulations, management, compliance, etc., and also arrange for external organizations to provide training.
+In addition, the Company shall explain its businesses as necessary and offer opportunities such as site inspections so that those persons can deepen their understanding regarding the Company’s businesses.
+(3)The Company shall implement or arrange training relating to the duties and responsibilities as officers for Executive Officers who are to be candidates for future Directors.

 2

-The Board of Directors and the Audit and Supervisory Board will check the implementation status of the training specified in the preceding paragraph every year.
+The Board of Directors and the Audit and Supervisory Board shall check the implementation status of the training specified in the preceding paragraph every year.

 (Operations of the Board of Directors meetings and important meetings)